thanandornbn-bit/Portfolio/README.md

 ## 🚀 About Me

-> *"Passionate about creating innovative solutions that bridge technology with real-world impact"*

-🎓 **Undergraduate Student** passionate about technology and software development
-🌟 **Aspiring Software Engineer** with full-stack development expertise
-💡 **Problem Solver** who enjoys building efficient and scalable applications
-🤝 **Team Player** with curious, friendly, and adaptable personality
-🚀 **Tech Enthusiast** eager to learn new tools and frameworks
+> *"I'm an undergraduate student passionate about technology and software development.
+With a foundation in both backend and frontend, I enjoy building efficient, scalable, and user-friendly applications.
+I’m eager to keep learning new tools and frameworks to grow as a full-stack developer and create solutions that make a real impact"*

+🎓 Status: College student (undergraduate)

+🤝 Traits: Curious, creative thinker, Friendly , good communicator, adaptable

+🚀 Aspiring: Software Engineer / Full-Stack Developer

 ---